Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit

 \section{Conclusions}

-In conclusion, we have provided a new tool to study the dynamics of open systems by proposing a regularization of the cumulant equation.
-The obtained evolution, unlike any completely positive master equation, covers the full range of times, in particular interpolating between local and global master equations.
-We have not chosen to compare our equation with the exact dynamics because the latter depends on a cut-off too - which is a reflection of the non-physical assumption that the system starts in a product state with the environment.
-In reality, it does so in the remote past, and therefore caution is needed when we want to carry out such comparisons.
-Thus, it would be desired to find a way of proper regularization of the exact dynamics.

-Our approach may then be applied to a variety of phenomena, including the problem description of heat flow \cite{levy2014local}, as well as of the quantum heat engine \cite{hofer2017Markovian}.
-In particular, it is interesting to compare the time coarse-grained approach with our evolution.
-One may expect that in a transient regime, our evolution should be more accurate, while in a non-equilibrium steady state, one can fix the coarse-graining time scale for a given value of couplings and choose suitable coarse-graining time so that the coarse-grained approach may yield correct description.
-It is then interesting how our evolution will behave in this case.
+We have provided a new tool to study the dynamics of open systems by proposing a filtered approximation (FA) of the cumulant equation.
+Our approach reverberates into a ``ready-to-use'' approach similar to the Davies-GKSL one that allows to compute the dynamical evolution of an open quantum system just by the knowledge of several discrete points of the spectral density sampled at the transition frequency of the system.

+The obtained evolution, i.e., FA equation, inherits the property of cumulant equation, that, unlike any completely positive master equation with time-independent generator, it covers the full range of times.
+In particular, it interpolates between quasi- and fully-secular Markovian master equations.
+The dynamical equation (FA equation) we have derived is as easy to use as the Davies master equation but allows us to witness the non-Markovian dynamics in the intermediate time scale.
+Therefore, as we have exemplified, the FA equation combines low computational complexity with high accuracy at all times scales, at least in the weak coupling regime.

+For larger systems, where we would need to further reduce the computational complexity of simulations, FA equation can be simplified by applying partial secular approximation.
+This was originally proposed for Bloch-Redfield master equation in \cite{cattaneo2019local}.
+However, it can be applied in the same way to cumulant equation as well as to FA equation.

+The FA equation while being perfect tool to study single bath for not too strong coupling, regarding two or more baths it may not be a good tool to obtain steady state.
+Indeed, as we showed, for long times it can be approximated to a good extent by Davies equation, while it is known, that for two baths and two coupled systems between the baths, for small coupling, the quasi-secular master equation works much better \cite{hofer2017markovian,Gonzalez_2017}.
+However, we believe that FA will still work pretty well in the transient regime.